christophergarthwood/appdevstig_docs/Template_012_LoggingStandard.md

 |+ =| Connection may be kept alive after the response is sent.|
 |- =| Connection will be closed after the response is sent.|

-There is also support to write information incoming or outgoing headers, cookies, session or request attributes and special timestamp formats.
+There is also supported to write information incoming or outgoing headers, cookies, session or request attributes and special timestamp formats.
 It is modeled after the Apache HTTP Server log configuration syntax.
 Each of them can be used multiple times with different xxx keys:

 |Pattern|Explanation|
 |-------|-----------|